RuthveekMR/abc-respiratory-variability-analysis/README.md

 - **Small pilot cohort:** Six patients from a single institution; findings should not be generalised clinically.
 - **Limited pairwise statistical power:** Although multiple treatment fractions were analysed per patient, the pilot cohort size limits the statistical power of post-hoc pairwise comparisons.
-- **No dosimetric validation:** The study does not evaluate whether observed respiratory variability differences translate into differences in delivered radiation dose.
+- **No direct motion or dosimetric correlation:** The present study focuses on respiratory variability characterisation and does not directly evaluate tumour-motion trajectories or delivered dosimetric consequences associated with observed breathing patterns.
 - **Exploratory thresholding:** The approximate CoV-of-CV threshold used for respiratory consistency assessment is cohort-derived and not clinically validated.
 - **Exploratory study design:** Results should be interpreted as hypothesis-generating observations requiring future validation.